Driver® Parallel Lines

 - 4 % negative mentions

-The music in the game is widely praised for its nostalgic and memorable soundtracks, particularly the 1970s tracks featuring iconic artists like David Bowie and Blondie, which enhance the immersive experience of the game's two distinct eras.
-While the 2000s soundtrack is generally considered less impressive, many players recommend using mods to restore removed songs for a more complete auditory experience.
-Overall, the soundtrack significantly contributes to the game's atmosphere and enjoyment, making it a standout feature for many players.
+The music in the game is widely praised, particularly the 1970s soundtrack, which features iconic artists like David Bowie and Marvin Gaye, creating a nostalgic and immersive atmosphere.
+While the 2006 soundtrack is generally considered less impressive, many players recommend using mods to restore removed tracks for an enhanced experience.
+Overall, the soundtrack significantly contributes to the game's charm and enjoyment, making it a standout feature for players.

 “The soundtrack in this game is phenomenal, with the likes of David Bowie and War in the 1978 soundtrack plus the Audio Bullys and Yeah Yeah Yeahs in the 2006 soundtrack.”